pig-dot-dev/piglet/README.md

 You can use Piglet standalone, no Pig account needed.

 For those who want the full Pig experience, we're now working on:
-- Allowing your Piglet(s) to subscribe to Pig cloud to accept and run jobs, securely across the internet.
 - Migrating Pig Cloud to also run Piglets, offering the same OS-level access to users of our managed machines.